Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 - Install it.
 ![InstallKeepFromRepository4](https://user-images.githubusercontent.com/6547526/55884479-6b0a9600-5ba8-11e9-8a19-0eec53187fc5.png)
 - Download and run [this project](https://github.com/arrow-kt/kotlin/files/3064100/Keep87Sample.zip) on that IntellIJ instance.

+## How to try KEEP-87?
+(Alternative approach)

+- Clone [Our Kotlin fork](https://github.com/arrow-kt/kotlin) and checkout the **keep-87** branch.
+- Follow the instructions on the [README](https://github.com/arrow-kt/kotlin/blob/master/ReadMe.md#build-environment-requirements) configure the necessary JVMs.
+- Follow the instructions on the [README](https://github.com/arrow-kt/kotlin/blob/master/ReadMe.md#-working-with-the-project-in-intellij-idea) to open the project in IntelliJ IDEA.
+- Once you have everything working, you can run a new instance of IntelliJ IDEA with the new modifications to the language by executing `./gradlew runIde`.
+There is also a pre-configured run configuration titled **IDEA** that does this.
+- It will open a new instance of the IDE where you can create a new project and experiment with the new features of the language.
+You can also download [this project](https://github.com/arrow-kt/kotlin/files/3064100/Keep87Sample.zip)
+) with some sample code that you can try out.

 ## What's still to be done?